AndBible/sword_studybibles/README.md

  - AndBible shows General book contents as a one big list instead of a tree
  - Xiphos does not show emphasised text
  - Xiphos displays <q> as another paragraph (Heb.1)
+ - Not Xiphos, nor AndBible obey DisplayLevel option.
+Only Bibletime seems to obey it
+ - Bibletime issues: paragraphs not displayed, genbook links cause crash, images are not scaled

 TODO
 ----